MCAdam221840186/MCAdam221840186.github.io/_pages/about.md

   <a href="https://tcs.nju.edu.cn/" style="color: #8A2BE2; text-decoration: none;">
     Theory Group
   </a>
-  and fortunate to be advised by
+  and fortunate to be advised by Prof.
   <a href="https://sites.google.com/site/lingxiaohuang1990" style="color: #8A2BE2; text-decoration: none;">
-  Prof.LingXiao Huang
+    LingXiao Huang
   </a>
   .